SethSmigelski/under-the-weather/readme.txt

 == Coordinate Finder ==

-The plugin includes a Coordinate Finder tool to generate a ready-to-use widget div.
 Don't know the latitude and longitude for your desired location?
 No problem.
-Just follow these steps:
+The Under The Weather plugin will find coordinates for you.

+= In the WordPress Block Editor =

+1. Add an **"Under The Weather Forecast"** block to your post or page.
+2. Open the Block Settings
+3. Click the **"Find Coordinates by Name"** button.
+4. Type in the name of your location.
+5. Press **"Search."**
+6. When search results appear, click on your desired location.
+7. The location's coordinates will be automatically entered into the latitude and longitude settings for the weather forecast.

+= In the Plugin Settings Page =

 1. Navigate to **Settings > Under The Weather** and click on the **Coordinate Finder** tab.
 2. Type a location name into the search box (e.g., "Los Angeles, CA").
 3. Click the **"Find Coordinates"** button.
 4. The tool will display the generated `<div>` with the correct coordinates and location name.
-5. Use the **"Copy Code"** button to copy the HTML and paste it into a post, page, or widget.
+5. Use the **"Copy Code"** button to copy the ready-to-use widget HTML and paste it into a post, page, or widget.

 The tool automatically saves a history of your last 5 searches, which persists between sessions.
 You can easily copy code from previous searches without having to look them up again.